 The Company has engaged Excellent Choice Professional Limited (associated with CLA Global TS Public Accounting Corporation, Singapore) (“Excellent Choice”) as its Independent Auditor to audit the accounts of the Company and all its subsidiaries for FY Mar 2023.
-The report of the Independent Auditor is set out in the Independent Auditor’s Report section of FY2020 Annual Report.
+The report of the Independent Auditor is set out in the Independent Auditor’s Report section of this Annual Report.
 The Company adheres to Section 290: Independence – Audit and Review Engagements by International Ethics Standards Board for Accountants (“IESBA”) that an Independent Auditor shall refrain from providing non-audit advisory works to the same client and its related parties.

 Release of Annual Reports

 The Company strictly complies with the Securities and Exchange Rules that the Audited Financial Statements and the Annual Reports are released within 90 days from the financial year end with Statement of the Directors that the consolidated financial statements of the Company give a true and fair view of the financial position of the Company.
-Financial statements, the Company’s Annual Reports, and other price-conscious information are disseminated to shareholders through announcements on the YSX’s website, the Company’s website, press release, and/or media briefings.
+Financial statements, the Company’s Annual Reports, and other price-sensitive information are disseminated to shareholders through announcements on the YSX’s website, the Company’s website, press release, and media briefings.

 Whistle Blowing Policy

 The Group is committed to achieving the highest standards of integrity and accountability within its internal structure.
-With this in mind, the Company has developed procedures for reporting improprieties (the “Policy”) where Employees with serious concerns about the Company’s activities and operations may come forward and voice these concerns with the assurance that swift action will be taken if necessary.
+With this in mind, the Company has developed these procedures for reporting improprieties (the “Policy”) where Employees with serious concerns about the Company’s activities and operations may come forward and voice these concerns with the assurance that swift action will be taken if necessary.

 The reporting mechanism invites and encourages Employees to act responsibly and impartially to uphold the reputation of the Company and maintain public confidence in it.
-Nurturing and developing a culture of openness and transparency within the organization will further aid and expedite this process.
+Nurturing and developing a culture of openness and transparency within the organisation will further aid and expedite this process.
 Further background to this Policy and reporting mechanisms are explained on the Company’s website.